Common-Message Broadcast Channels with Feedback in the Nonasymptotic Regime: Stop Feedback: System Model

 In addition to \eqref{eq:factorization} and to the uniqueness of $P^*$, we shall also assume that the channel laws $\{W_k\}$ satisfy the following conditions: \begin{enumerate} \item $I_k(P^*) = C$ for every $k\in\mathcal{K}$. \item $V_k(P^*) > 0$ for every $k\in\mathcal{K}$. \item $P^*(x)>0$ for all $x\in\mathcal{X}$. \end{enumerate} The first condition is not critical, and it is added only to simplify the statement of our results.
-Indeed, the nonasymptotic bounds we shall present in Theorem~\ref{thm:simple_achiev} and \ref{thm:converse_bound} hold also for the case when $I_k(P^*)>C$ for some $k$.
-Furthermore, our positive dispersion result (Theorem~\ref{thm:asymp}) holds also when the first condition is violated, provided that there exist at least two component channels $k_1$ and $k_2$ such that $I_{k_1}(P^*) = I_{k_2}(P^*) = C$.
+Indeed, the nonasymptotic bounds we shall present in Theorem~\ref{thm:simple_achiev} and \ref{thm:converse_bound} also hold for the case when $I_k(P^*)>C$ for some $k$.
+Furthermore, our positive dispersion result (Theorem~\ref{thm:asymp}) also holds when the first condition is violated, provided that there exist at least two component channels $k_1$ and $k_2$ such that $I_{k_1}(P^*) = I_{k_2}(P^*) = C$.
 This is because the decoders whose component channels satisfy $I_k(P^*)>C$ feed back their stop signals much earlier than the remaining decoders and therefore do not contribute to the asymptotic expansion of $\log \Msf(\ell,\epsilon)$.
-If $I_k(P^*) = C$ only for a single component channel, then zero dispersion can be attained.
+If $I_k(P^*) = C$ for a single component channel, then zero dispersion can be attained.
+This may happen in certain practical scenarios, e.g., when all receivers are at different distances from the transmitter.